10 Reasons Why epoxy resin gets hot! 🔥

 When working on larger projects, consider dividing the resin pour into multiple layers.
 Allow each layer to cure partially before adding the next.
 This is true for resin tables, or deep pours for preserving flowers in resin.

+This helps prevents the excessive build-up of heat and minimizes the risk of cracks or deformities forming in your resin creation.
 It’s also a good practice to follow the manufacturer’s guidelines for maximum pour depths to maintain control over the heat generated.

 3. Quick Curing Resin